DavisQBio/semester-biology/readings/R-01-intro-to-r.md

 > ### Challenge
 >
-> -   We’ve seen that atomic vectors can be of type character, numeric (or double), integer, and logical.
+> -   Weâve seen that atomic vectors can be of type character, numeric (or double), integer, and logical.
 But what happens if we try to mix these types in a single vector?
 Try it out. <details><summary>Answer</summary> *R implicitly converts them to all be the same type.* </details>
 >
 > -   What will happen in each of these examples? (hint: use `class()` to check the data type of your objects):
 >